Hip Injury Compensation Claims

 How much compensation will I receive?

 The amount of compensation that is paid to you will greatly depend upon the level of suffering and loss caused to you by the hip injury that you have sustained.
-Our solicitors are highly skilled in achieving the maximum awards possible on your behalf.

 - Loss of earnings, both past and potential future earning capacity